NetserviceLab/threewp_broadcast/readme.txt

 This will broadcast all normal product settings: SKU, price, etc.

-If your products have variations, you'll be wanting the WooCommerce plugin from the premium pack.
+If your products have variations, or you want the attribute taxonomies to be synced, you'll be wanting the WooCommerce plugin from the premium pack.

 If you have a product gallery, use the "Custom Field Attachments" premium plugin to broadcast the "_product_image_gallery" custom field.

 = WPML Sitepress =

-WPML is supported via a plugin in the premium pack.
+WPML is semi-supported via a plugin in the premium pack.

 For more information, see WPML discussion here: http://wordpress.org/support/topic/wmpl-integration-not-working